Hypothesis testing of symmetry in quantum dynamics

 \textbf{Explicit Protocols.---} Next, we present several explicit ancilla-free parallel protocols designed to achieve the optimal type-II error probability for qubit cases.
 Specifically, we consider $\mu_0$ as the haar distribution and $\mu_1$ as the set of interest, such as T-symmetry and Z-symmetry sets.
 The overall protocol operates as follows: Given $m$ uses of the unitary $U$, it first prepares the input state $\ket{\psi_{\textrm{in}}}$, then processes the tensor product of the unitaries $U^{\otimes m}$ and finally performs a measurement using the same basis as $\ket{\psi_{\textrm{in}}}$.
 The overall process is illustrated in Fig.~\ref{fig:excplit_protocols}.
 Below, we provide detailed input states and measurement strategies for both the T-symmetry and Z-symmetry distribution distinguishability cases, aiming to achieve the optimal discrimination rate with a constrained type-I error of 0.

 \textit{T-symmetry. } The two-slot parallel protocol uses the transpose trick~\cite{huangQuantumAdvantageLearning2022}, i.e. $(U\otimes U)\ket{\Phi^+} = (UU^T \otimes I)\ket{\Phi^+}$, where $\ket{\Phi^+}$ is the maximally entangled state.
-Leveraging the unique property of t-symmetry unitaries, one can achieve a type-II error probability $\beta^{(2)} = \frac{1}{3}$ with a corresponding type-I error probability $\alpha^{(2)} = 0$.
+Leveraging the unique property of T-symmetry unitaries, one can achieve a type-II error probability $\beta^{(2)} = \frac{1}{3}$ with a corresponding type-I error probability $\alpha^{(2)} = 0$.
 This protocol appears to be optimal when the number of queries is fixed at 2.
 We then consider the performance of naively repeating this protocol $k$ times.
-In this context, we show that naive repetition protocols use 2-slot protocol $k$ times, resulting in an error probability $\frac{1}{2k+1}$ when the unitaries are queried a total of $k$ times.
+In this context, we also show that naive repetition protocols use 2-slot protocol $k$ times, resulting in an error probability $\frac{1}{2k+1}$.

 \arraystretch{1.5}